cloudposse/docs/content/terraform/best-practices.md

 # Variables

-## Use upstream module variable names where applicable
+## Use upstream module or provider variable names where applicable

 When writing a module that accepts `variable` inputs, make sure to use the same names as the upstream to avoid confusion and ambiguity.